History of Aquinas College: Rural boarding college

-When the school year opened in 1938, the headmaster, Br.
-Foley, his staff, boarding students and 65 day students from CBC had transferred out of the city and had adopted the name Aquinas College.
+When the school year opened in 1938, the headmaster, Brother Foley, his staff, boarding students and 65 day students from CBC Perth had transferred out of the city and had adopted the name Aquinas College.
 Classes for day students continued at CBC Perth under new headmaster Brother PL Duffy.
-Change had been on the cards at CBC Perth for some time.
-The arrival of Br Keniry as headmaster in 1934 also signalled changes, and upgraded the profile of the school.
-A specially designed crest for the CBC uniform replaced the all-purpose crest of the Christian Brothers order, and the school adopted a new motto Veritas Vincit.
 In the concern for the red and black colours and the traditions of the college, there was a determination that this new college was not to become another Brothers' school.
-Br Keniry's emblematic changes, and those of his successor, Br Foley, transferred with the school to Mount Henry, along with the honor boards and membership of the PSA.
+Brother Keniry's emblematic changes, and those of his successor, Brother Foley, transferred with the school to Mount Henry, along with the honor boards and membership of the PSA.
 In June 1938 the minutes of the PSSA simply noted "that the change of name of Christian Brothers College to Aquinas be recorded."